Praetorian prefecture of Italy: Structure and history

 In 347, the praetorian prefecture of Illyricum was established, comprising the dioceses of Pannonia, Dacia and Macedonia.
-Vulcaius Rufinus was the prefect, 347–352.
+Vulcacius Rufinus was the prefect, 347–352.
 The new prefecture was abolished in 361 by Julian and reestablished in 375 by Gratian.
 Its territory was contested between the two halves of the Empire, until the final partition in 395, when the Diocese of Pannonia was split off from the Illyricum and joined to the Western Empire and the prefecture of Italy as the Diocese of Illyricum.

-Despite the end of the Western Empire in 476, the Germanic successor states under Odoacer and Theodoric the Great continued to use the Roman administrative machinery, as well as being nominal subjects of the Eastern emperor at Constantinople.
-The Prefecture thus survived, and came again into Roman hands after Justinian's Gothic War.
-However, with the Lombard invasion in 568, Roman rule became reduced to fragmented and isolated territories, and the Prefecture gave its place to the Exarchate of Ravenna, established by the emperor Maurice.
+Despite the end of the Western Empire in 476, the Germanic successor states under Odoacer and Theodoric continued to use the Roman administrative machinery, as well as being nominal subjects of the Eastern emperor at Constantinople.
+The Prefecture thus survived, but with reduced territorial jurisdiction, confined to regions under Odoacer's or Ostrogothic rule.

+During the Gothic War (535–554), entire Italy came under the Byzantine rule, and the Praetorian prefecture of Italy continued to exist, centered in Ravenna, and divided into provinces.
+However, with the Lombard invasion in 568, Byzantine rule became reduced to fragmented and increasingly isolated territories.
+Responding to that, remaining territories were grouped into several regions, or eparchies in 580 (Aemilia, Annonaria, Calabria, Campania, Urbicaria), but already by 584 the entire administrative structure was reorganized into the Exarchate of Italy, also centered in Ravenna, and headed by an imperial exarch of Italy, who was both civilian and military governor of Byzantine Italy.

-Prefects continue however to be attested until well into the 7th century.
-The last attested holder occurs in 639, and a couple of seals bearing the title eparchos ("prefect" in Greek) survive from the late 7th century, although it has been suggested that they are a misprint for exarchos ("exarch").
+Within the newly established Italian exarchate, praetorian prefects of Italy continue however to be attested, as heads of civilian branch of administration, until well into the 7th century.
+One of the last attested holders occurs in 639, and a couple of seals bearing the title eparchos ("prefect" in Greek) survive from the late 7th century, although it has been suggested that they are a misprint for exarchos ("exarch").